Moebirdie/A-Weather-Dashboard/README.md

 ## Usage
 When the user navigates to the Weather Dashboard, they are presented with three search inputs and a search button.
 Upon entering a value into the city input, (state and country are optional) and pressing the search button the user is presented with the following:
   - The searched city name and date display at the top of the screen
-  - The temperature is prominently displayed
+  - The temperature is prominently displayed along with an icon depicting current weather conditions
-  - The wind speed and humidity is also displayed in the current weather location
+  - The wind speed and humidity is also displayed in the current weather section

-  - Below the current weather, the five day forecast is displaed
+  - Below the current weather, the five day forecast is displayed
+  - The five day forecast is displayed on individual cards with a background reflecting the forecasted weather
+  - The card contains the following information:
+      - Date
+      - Temperature
+      - Related icon
+      - Wind speed
+      - Humidity
+      - Short description

+    - Once search has been pressed for the first time, a history of all previous searches displays and persists until the page is refreshed
+    - New historical searches are added with each press of the search button
+    - Historical buttons can be pressed to return the weather from that specific previous search

+    - A clear previous history button has been added to clear all of the search history

+## Visual Description

+Navigate to the Weather Dashboard